bopen/blog/content/drafts/scientific-software-engineer-mid-senior/index.md

 # Minimum qualifications

-* Bachelor in computer science or Master of Science in engineering, physics, mathematics or similar technical field of study or equivalent practical experience.
+* Degree in technical-scientific disciplines or equivalent practical experience.
 * 3 years of working experience developing geospatial, scientific or engineering software.
 * Verbal and written English proficiency and good communication skills.